How to offer plumbing, electrical, or repair services and build trust

 Showing original language

-But here is a revealing fact: according to active ads on Colombia Move (July 2026), there is a huge gap in supply.
+But here is a telling fact: according to active ads on Colombia Move (July 2026), there is a huge gap in supply.
 While categories like plumbing have 48 active ads, the electricity section has exactly 0 ads.
 This means there are thousands of people looking for local services in Colombia, but technicians are not occupying those digital spaces to offer their work.

 1. Legal and technical requirements that build trust (CONTE and SENA)